gsuuon/model.nvim/README.md

 - Chat file format
 - Tool use

 No floats or preview windows, just normal buffers and temporary extmarks.
-Nice if you prefer a buffer-centric workflow, or want to work with AI conversations like normal files.
+Nice if you prefer a buffer-centric workflow, or want to work with AI conversations like normal files (ie, a literate programming style).

 ### Contents
 - [Setup](#setup)